Categories: Plastic Surgery Blog

 Breast augmentation should complement a lifetime of movement.
 To protect your results:

-• Wear high-support sports bras during all high-impact activity.
+• Wear high-support sports bras during high-impact activity (check with the doctor to confirm).

 • Maintain a stable body weight to prevent stretching or thinning of tissues.